UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Bill credits can lower your advertised electricity rate, but they only apply if your energy usage meets a specific target.

 This is where most people get confused.
-If you look at a comparison chart, Frontier Utilities might show a rate of 11 cents per kWh, while TXU Energy shows 16 cents.
-It seems like a no-brainer, but the math is rarely that simple.
-Frontier often utilizes “usage credits” to achieve that low advertised rate.
-These credits, often $50 to $100, only kick in if you use a specific amount of electricity, typically between 1,000 and 2,000 kilowatt-hours (kWh) in a billing cycle.
+If you look at a comparison chart, Frontier Utilities might show an advertised rate of 11 cents per kWh, while TXU Energy shows 16 cents.
+It seems like a simple choice, but the math is rarely that straightforward.
+Frontier often utilizes usage credits to achieve that incredibly low advertised rate.

 Usage LevelFrontier Utilities (Hypothetical Bill Credit Plan)TXU Energy (Standard Plan)